Johnadibe/hello_rails_backend/README.md

 # 📖 Hello Rails API <a name="about-project"></a>

-**Hello Rails API** is a backend API for a displaying random greetings.
+**Hello Rails API** is a backend API for displaying random greetings.

 ## Frontend